getsentry/sentry-javascript/packages/replay/README.md

 Sentry.setUser({ email: "jane.doe@example.com" });
 ```

-### Stopping & re-starting replays
+### Stopping & starting Replays manually

 Replay recording only starts when it is included in the `integrations` array when calling `Sentry.init` or calling `addIntegration` from the a Sentry client instance.
-To stop recording you can call the `stop()`.
+To stop recording you can call `stop()`.

 ```js
 import * as Sentry from "@sentry/react";